LightJason/Java-AgentSpeak/readme.md

     4. execute collected plans in parallel and apply the following rules for each body formula

         1. if an item is an _action_ or _rule_ execute it immediatly
-        2. if an item is a _test goal_ try to find within the current context a
+        2. if an item is a _test goal_ check instantiated plans if a plan is found return true otherwise false
-            * rule, if found execute rule immediatly, result is passed for the test
-            * plan, if found set current plan to _waiting state_ and add found plan to the _earmarked executing plans list_
-                * if the plan has got an annotation _only_ all plans within the next cycle will be suspend until this plan is finished

         3. if an item is an _achievment goal_ and
             * begins with ```!``` add it to the _earmarked executing plans list_ and set the current plan to _waiting state_
-            * begins with ```!!``` the plan which is mached by the goal is executated immediately
+            * begins with ```!!``` the plan which is matched by the goal is executated immediately within the current plan context
         4. if an item is a belief-
             * addition, mark the literal for adding into the beliefbase
             * deletion, mark the literal for removing from beliefbase
             * changing, mark the literal with changes for update within the beliefbase

     5. if a plan is finished check plan towards the _waiting state plan list_ and move waiting plans to the _earmarked executing plans list_
-        * if the plan fails add if exists the _repair plan_ to the _earmarked executing plans list_
+        * if the plan fails create a ``-!goal``` event

 4. increment cycle value